x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/outlook-on-the-web.md

 ## Managing Outlook on the web
 <a name="Managing"> </a>

-In Office 365, the most common Outlook on the web management tasks can be accomplished in the Exchange Administration Center (EAC).
+In Office 365, the most common Outlook on the web management tasks can be accomplished in the Exchange admin center (EAC).
 All these tasks, and many others, can be accomplished by using the Exchange Management Shell.